51 Broad St

 About This Home

 National Historic Landmark building where sculptor Clark Mills had his studio and resided 1837-1848 Beautiful two-story, grand apartment in the historic Clark Mills building, a National Historic Landmark, built circa 1740 in the heart of downtown Charleston.
 Situated on the 3rd and 4th floors with gorgeous heart pine floors, exposed brick and an open kitchen.
 The spacious rooftop deck offers outdoor living at its finest.
-The kitchen has been renovated with new stainless-steel appliances, custom cabinets and a walk-in pantry.
+The kitchen has been renovated with stainless-steel appliances, custom cabinets and a walk-in pantry.
 The primary bedroom suite is on the first level with a large light-filled windows overlooking Broad Street and an ensuite bathroom with a tiled walk-in shower.
-The second level has amazing views of the city, rooftops and church steeples and has three guest bedrooms plus a full bathroom with a walk-in, tiled shower.
-New in-unit full-size washer and dryer.
-Residential on-street parking permits available from the City of Charleston.
-Small dogs up to 25lbs may be consider with approval and a pet fee.
-Application Fee $50 per adult occupant.
+The second level has amazing views of the city, rooftops and church steeples and has two guest bedrooms plus a full bathroom with a walk-in, tiled shower.
+In addition, there is a bonus room perfect for an office, nursery or storage.
+In-unit full-size washer and dryer. ne off-street parking space in the nearby parking garage at Cumberland & Church Streets.
+On-street residential parking available from the City of Charleston for two vehicles.
+Application Fee $75.
+No Pets Preferred, however, Small dogs up to 25 lbs may be considered with approval and a pet fee.

 51 Broad St is a condo located in Charleston County and the 29401 ZIP Code.
 This area is served by the Charleston 01 attendance zone.